-12. Discrimination/Equal Opportunity
+K. Discrimination/Equal Opportunity

-No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored by TTUHSC EI

-Paso on any basis prohibited by applicable law, including but not limited to, race, color, national origin, religion, sex, veteran status or disability.
-Grievances related to discrimination on the basis of race, religion, national origin or age should be pursued through regular administrative channels.
-Academic problems are to be handled in the academic administrative structure culminating in review by the individual School's Dean.
-Non-academic matters are handled by the Office of Student Services and Student Affairs.
-For more information, visit https://elpaso.ttuhsc.edu/opp/documents/51/op5101.pdf, Equal Employment Opportunity Policy and Affirmative Action Plan
+No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored by TTUHSC EI Paso on any basis prohibited by applicable law, including but not limited to, race, color, national origin, religion, sex, veteran status or disability.
+For more information view HSCEP OP 51.01">HSCEP OP 51.01, Equal Employment Opportunity Policy and Affirmative Action Program and Texas Tech University System Regulation 7.09">Texas Tech University System Regulation 7.09.

-13. Emergency - Student Emergency Contact Information
+L. Student Emergency Contact Information